-Neville, built originally as the 3 masted, 440' screw steamer Independence (q.v.) in 1918 by the Bethlehem Shipbuilding Corporation, Alameda, Calif., for the U.S. Shipping Board, was commissioned 18 November 1918, Lt.
+Neville, built originally as the three-masted, 440' screw steamer Independence in 1918 by the Bethlehem Shipbuilding Corporation, Alameda, Calif., for the U.S. Shipping Board, was commissioned on 18 November 1918, Lt.
 Comdr.
 O. P. Rankin in command.
-After WWI service in N.O.T.S., she decommissioned 20 March 1919 and was returned to the U.S.S.B. for merchant marine service.
-Rebuilt and renamed City of Norfolk in 1930, she was run by the Baltimore Mail Steamship Company until reacquired by the Navy 14 December 1940.
-Converted by the Willamette Steel and Iron Co., Portland, Ore., she recommissioned as Neville (AP-16), 14 May 1941, Captain C. A. Bailey in command.
+After WWI service in the Naval Overseas Transportation Service, she decommissioned on 20 March 1919, and was returned to the Shipping Board for merchant marine service.
+Rebuilt and renamed City of Norfolk in 1930, she was run by the Baltimore Mail Steamship Company until reacquired by the Navy on 14 December 1940.
+Converted by the Willamette Steel and Iron Co., Portland, Ore., she recommissioned as Neville (AP-16) on 14 May 1941, Capt.
+C. A. Bailey in command.

-Neville sighted Kwajalein on the 31st, but maneuvered east of the Atoll until entering the lagoon, 2 February.
+Neville sighted Kwajalein on the 31st, but maneuvered east of the Atoll until entering the lagoon on 2 February.
 There she engaged in debarkation drills in preparation for the assault on Eniwetok.
 On 11 February, the uncommitted Kwajalein Reserve Group was dissolved and reformed as the Eniwetok Expeditionary Group.
 Four days later the group, TG 51.11, sortied from Kwajalein.

-Assigned in May to TransDiv 10, Neville departed Honolulu 30 May, and steamed west with TF 52.
-Soon after 0630, 15 June, she was in her assigned transport area, 7 miles off Saipan.
+Assigned in May to TransDiv 10, Neville departed Honolulu on 30 May 1944, and steamed west with TF 52.
+Soon after at 0630 on 15 June, she worked in her assigned transport area, seven miles off Saipan.
 By 0700 her boats had departed for a demonstration feint off Mutcho Point, Garapan.
 Her boats reloaded in mid-morning, she shifted to the Charan Kanoa transport area.
 At 1103 she received orders to send her troops in to Beach Green Two.
 The first boats shoved off for the departure line at 1135 and by 1340 the job was completed.

 Neville received 5 battle stars for her World War II service.